Giorgio Gusmini: Episcopate

 Pope Pius X appointed him as bishop of Foligno on 15 April 1910.
 He was consecrated on 17 May 1910, Bergamo, by Giacomo Radini-Tedeschi, Bishop of Bergamo.
 He spent four years in Foligno, until he was promoted to fill the vacancy in the metropolitan see of Bologna that resulted from the elevation of Giacomo della Chiesa to the Papacy.

 Cardinalate

-He was created and proclaimed Cardinal-Priest of Santa Susanna in the first consistory of the newly elected pope, Benedict XV that was held on 6 December 1915.
+He was created and proclaimed Cardinal-Priest of Santa Susanna in the first consistory of the newly elected pope, Benedict XV, which was held on 6 December 1915.

 He died in 1921 after a long illness.
 The funeral took place on 25 August in the metropolitan cathedral of Bologna.